LarsMichelsen/pmatic/README.rst

 .. image:: https://landscape.io/github/LarsMichelsen/pmatic/master/landscape.svg?style=flat
    :target: https://landscape.io/github/LarsMichelsen/pmatic/master

 Python API for Homematic.
 Easy to use.

+NOTICE: Project is no longer maintained.
+Please feel free to take over anything you like from this project.
+In case you'd like to continue developing pmatic here, please drop me a note.

 The `pmatic <https://larsmichelsen.github.io/pmatic/>`__ module provides access to the Homematic CCU which operates as the central unit in